TypeStrong/typestrong-compiler/readme.md

 Debug
 -----

-If you have node-inspector installed, you can debug the tests with this command:
+If you have node-inspector installed, you can debug all tests with this command:

 `node-debug --debug-brk ./node_modules/nodeunit/bin/nodeunit tests/tests.js`

+To debug a specific test, use this command (for example):

+`node-debug --debug-brk ./node_modules/nodeunit/bin/nodeunit tests/tests.js -t can_set_custom_compiler`